- work +44 (0)1224 272184

 Sola Kasim holds a PhD degree in Petroleum and Natural Resources economics obtained from the University of Aberdeen, United Kingdom and, B.Sc.
 (Hons.) and M.Sc. degrees in economics, from the University of Lagos, Lagos, (UNILAG), Nigeria.

-His current research interest is in the area of the economics of climate change mitigation through Carbon Capture and Storage (CCS).
+His current research interest is in the area of the economics of climate change mitigation through Carbon Capture Use and Storage (CCUS).

 He has published journal articles in academic and professional journals including The Energy Journal, Scottish Journal of Political Economy, Energy Policy and Energy Economics.